Incendies (play)

 Incendies is a 2003 play by Wajdi Mouawad.
 The play was translated into English as Scorched by Linda Gaboriau and was published in 2005 by Playwrights Canada Press.

-The play was based on parts of the life of the Lebanese communist militant Soha Bechara.
+The play was based on parts of the life of the Lebanese communist militant Souha Bechara.
 Charlotte Facet notes that Mouawad met with Bechara before writing the play, but adds that some of the material is adapted from Randa Chahal Sabag's film work on and with Bechara, while noting that many of the characteristics of Bechara are divided among the main characters including Jeanne and Simon, rather than Nawal alone.

 It was the second part of a thematically-related, but not strictly sequential, trilogy of plays about characters of Middle Eastern origins confronting family secrets, preceded by Tideline (Littoral) and followed by Forests (Forêts).

 Plot

 Incendies follows the journey of twins Jeanne (Janine in the English translation) and Simon, as they attempt to unravel the mystery of their mother's life.
 When Jeanne and Simon Marwan lose their mother, Nawal, they are instead left with a difficult mission that sends them on a journey to the Middle East in pursuit of their tangled roots and a long-lost brother.